unitycontainer/documentation/tutorials/registration/registration.md

 ---
-uid: Tutorial.Registration
+uid: Tutorial.Registration.Overview
 ---

 # Registering Types with Unity

 Unity does not require `Type` to be registered to resolve it.

 Any concrete, constructable `Type` could be resolved by Unity without any prior preparation.
 It will even create and supply parameters if required.
 In other words, if you can create a `Type` with `new` operator: